Are you implementing content marketing for your online business?

 Although many fortune marketing companies and expert bloggers have proved the imperative of using the image in the article, the majority of the newbie and even intermediate bloggers still keep the popularity of the fault.

-During the month, I’ve read a variety of blogs and found several slips which injected virus to your marketing activities.
+During the month, I’ve read a variety of blogs and found several slips which injected a virus into your marketing activities.

 AND here, seven wrong ways to optimize the image for your content marketing.